collective/collective.opensearch/README.txt

 Project Description
 ===================

-collective.opensearch adds the possibility to add OpenSearch compatible search results to your Plone site.
+collective.opensearch adds the possibility to read and write OpenSearch compatible search results in your Plone site.

 OpenSearch is a collection of simple formats for the sharing of search results.